thudsonbu/node_dp/README.md

 - [Structural Patterns](./structural-patterns/) - patterns used for controlling relationships between entities
 - [Behavioral Patterns](./behavioral-patterns/) - patterns used for controlling semantics
 - [Blockchain](./blockchain/) - a simple blockchain implementation
+- [EventEmitters](./event-emitters/) - a simple database using an event driven architecture and unindexed log structure storage